Pensions explained

 What if I can’t afford my regular pension contributions?

 Don't worry.
-You can reduce the amount to a level that's more affordable, or you can stop making contributions altogether then restart them when you're ready.
+You can reduce the amount to a level that's more affordable, or you can stop making payments (also known as 'contributions') altogether then restart them when you're ready.

 Can I make single contributions to my pension?

-Making a single payment (also known as a ‘contribution’) to your plan is a great way to boost your pension savings.
+Making a single payment to your plan is a great way to boost your pension savings.

 Depending on your pension provider, you could make single contributions to your plan in several ways, such as a direct payment or by cheque.
 Restrictions may apply if you’ve started taking your pension savings or reached your 75th birthday.